-Charitable income tax deduction to donor or trust or income earned by trust is not taxable (depending on structure of the trust) and then remainder of trust to donor's designated beneficiary.
+Charitable income tax deduction to donor or trust or income earned by trust is not taxable (depending on structure of the trust) and then remainder of trust to donor's designated beneficiary Name the P.E.O.
+Foundation or any of the P.E.O. educational projects as a beneficiary of the income interest of a charitable lead trust.